VladislavMilev/Session/README.md

-# Session
+# Session Framework
-Session framework for SQLAlchemy transaction
+Session framework for SQLAlchemy transactions

+## Why?
+The session classes are written to shift the burden of working with the SQLAlchemy session onto the decorator classes.
+While in methods for transactions, you will only need to work with useful queries to the database.

 ## Example
     class UserDAO(Session):